buddycloud/buddycloud.com/slate/source/includes/_nodes.md

 #Nodes

 Nodes are publish-subscribe streams of posts with the same content type.
-They are named

 Each node has: